-Following a massive wave of emigration to Germany from 1991, by 2006 the number of Germans in Kazakhstan appear to have fallen to about 200,000 (German minority NGO in Kazakhstan, Wiedergeburt, 2006).
+Following a massive wave of emigration to Germany from 1991, by 2009 the number of Germans in Kazakhstan had fallen to 178,409 (1.1 per cent) (Source: Kazakhstan National Census, 2009).
 While traditionally concentrated in the Akmola, Kostanai and North Kazakhstan oblasts, the remaining ethnic Germans now predominantly live in the central Karaganda Oblast, and in the north and the east of Kazakhstan.
 The villages where Germans were mainly concentrated and where they used the German language most frequently have in most cases migrated en masse and been taken over by ethnic Kazakhs.

-After the dissolution of the Soviet Union the majority of Germans shared the negative attitudes of the local Slavs towards independence and assertiveness on the part of new assertive Kazakh population and identification of the state with this group.
+After the dissolution of the Soviet Union, the majority of Germans shared the negative attitudes of the local Slavs towards independence and the increasing assertiveness on the part of the Kazakh population as well as the identification of the state with this group.
 They too feared educational and language discrimination, deterioration of the economic situation and the possibility of some future major destabilization.
 In addition, the older generation experienced too much suffering in the Soviet Union to believe in a future in former Soviet Central Asia.
 Almost 200,000 ethnic Germans left the former Soviet Union for Germany in 1992 alone, most of them from Kazakhstan, and large-scale emigration continued, some Germans moving to Russia and Ukraine.
-The quota for German emigration from Kazakhstan was 200,000 a year in the 1990s, and it was being fulfilled, with a long waiting list.
+The quota for German emigration from Kazakhstan was 200,000 a year in the 1990s; it was regularly being fulfilled, with a long waiting list.

 Such measures were unlikely to stem the exodus of Germans.
 Local Germans made solidarity with other Russian-speakers in protests against perceived ethnically discriminatory policies.
 In 1994 they took part in meetings organised by Russian communities in Petropavlovsk after the German Wiedergeburt (Revival) Society was denied official registration following its refusal to accept the definition ‘Kazakh Germans’.